 What type of shoes do you wear to walk or work out?
 Do you wear ballet flats?
 How can you wear those pointed toe loafers?
 Thanks for your numerous questions about shoe choices.
 I’ll try to answer some of them today.

 My New Balance sneakers above are a couple of years old.
 Similar here.
 I was on my way out the door to go for my daily walk in the neighborhood.
 The jeans are here, similar tee here, similar jacket here.

 There are several shapes of human feet (more about that here).
-I have Greek shaped feet so I can wear pointed-toe and almond-toe shoes comfortably.
+I have Greek shaped feet, so that I can wear pointed-toe and almond-toe shoes comfortably.
 My foot is relatively small, but I have thick calves and ankles, so very flat shoes with round toes are never the best choice for me.

 Below are examples of shoes without and shoes with structure.
 The first shoes will offer little to no support because of the single-piece construction.
 Due to my tendency for excessive supination, the first shoes will lose their shape after wearing them only a couple of times.

 The second shoe has a supportive visible arch, and the two-part construction on the top makes the shape of the shoe more durable.
 The second shoe will also look much better on my foot because I do not have slender ankles.